LGBTQ+ Bullying: 5 Tips For Parents

-Only a couple decades ago, lesbian, gay, bisexual, and transgender (LGBT) children kept to themselves and tried to act “normal.”
-Unfortunately, the statistics continue to show that LGBT bullying happens far more than what their straight peers experience.
+Only a couple decades ago, lesbian, gay, bisexual, and transgender (LGBTQ+) children kept to themselves and tried to act “normal."
+Unfortunately, the statistics continue to show that LGBTQ+ bullying happens far more than what their straight peers experience.
+In this blog, we delve deep into the question of how to stop LGBTQ+ bullying.

 Groups of kids who may be more susceptible to bullying include: